What is equity and how can you use the money you have in your home to borrow cash for other purposes or to pay off debts?

 A credit card is a much more flexible way to borrow smaller sums up to about £5,000 - but credit limits vary with personal circumstances.

-However, you cannot use most credit cards to borrow cash, only for credit.
-If you do use a credit card for cash you will pay extra fees and possibly a higher interest rate.
+However, you can't use most credit cards to borrow cash, only for credit.
+If you do use a credit card for cash, you will pay extra fees and possibly a higher interest rate.

-But unlike loans or mortgages you can adjust the size of your repayments each month, provided you meet the minimum repayments, which will be the larger of either £5 or a percentage of the amount owed (typically about 2%).
+But unlike loans or mortgages you can adjust the size of your repayments each month, provided you meet the minimum repayments.